TuritoYuenan/blood-donation-platform/.github/README.md

 ## How to contribute

 1. Clone this repository
+2. Create a `.env.local` (dot ENV dot Local) file using the contents of `.env.example`
-2. Open your terminal in the repository directory
+3. Open your terminal in the repository directory
-3. Run the following
+4. Run the following

 ```sh
 # Install npm packages